Ben-Edwards44/cmd-find/README.md

-# cmd-find
+# cmd_find

-cmd-find is a command line tool that finds linux commands from their descriptions.
+cmd_find is a command line tool that finds linux commands from their descriptions.

 # Installation

-Use pip to install cmd-find by running the following command:
+Use pip to install cmd_find by running the following command:

-    pip install cmd-find
+    pip install cmd_find

 # Usage

 ## Normal command calls

-Run the `cmd-find` command followed by a description enclosed in single or double quotes and the number of suggested commands.
+Run the `cmd_find` command followed by a description enclosed in single or double quotes and the number of suggested commands.

 The tool should be used in the following way:

-    cmd-find [NUM OF SUGGESTED COMMANDS] [COMMAND DESCRIPTION]
+    cmd_find [NUM OF SUGGESTED COMMANDS] [COMMAND DESCRIPTION]

 An example would look like this:

-    cmd-find 2 "change the current working directory"
+    cmd_find 2 "change the current working directory"

 An example output of this command would look like this: